Stabilized Benders decomposition for energy planning under climate uncertainty: Introduction

 \section{Introduction}

-To achieve the objectives of the Paris Climate Agreement and limit global warming, the energy system must undergo a major transformation and replace 86\% of primary energy from fossil fuels as of 2019 with renewable resources \citep{owidenergya}.
+The global energy system must undergo a major transformation and replace 86\% of primary energy from fossil fuels as of 2019 with renewable resources to achieve the objectives of the Paris Climate Agreement and limit global warming, \citep{owidenergya}.
 At the heart of this transformation is renewable electricity from wind and photovoltaic (PV) for two reasons: First, its technical potential exceeds other renewables and even demand projections \citep{Creutzig2017}.
-Estimates for the global potential of PV alone range from 1,585 to 50,580\,EJ, at least three times 2019's primary consumption.
-Second, the use of renewable electricity is not limited to the power sector, but can also be deployed for electric heating, mobility, and the creation of synthetic fuels to decarbonize the heat, transport, and industry sector.
+Estimates for the global potential of PV alone range from 1,585 to 50,580\,EJ---at least triple the primary consumption in 2019.
+Second, the use of renewable electricity is not limited to the power sector but can also be deployed for electric heating, mobility, and the creation of synthetic fuels to decarbonize the heat, transport, and industry sectors.